 Trust them to meet deadlines, keep accurate records, report to work on time, and they won’t disappoint you.

-3. Shaping behaviour
+3. Shaping Behavior

-Trust builds positive behaviour – just what you need to succeed.
+Trust builds positive behavior — just what you need to succeed.
 You may have noticed that people tend to play by the rules if they don’t have to look over their shoulders all the time.
 The bookkeeper will strive to maintain accurate records all the time if they don’t see you poring over every bit of the records when they are done.

-4. Boosts accountability
+4. Boosts Accountability

 Trust and accountability go hand in hand.
 Your employees will take responsibility for their actions if they trust that you will understand them.
 O the other hand, if people can trust you, it means you are accountable for whatever you do.

-Everybody feels good when they learn that they have your trust, and this will drive them into striving to maintain the trust by accounting for every action and a decision they make.
+Everybody feels good when they learn that they have your trust, and this will drive them into striving to maintain trust by accounting for every action and a decision they make.

-5. Cutting down on possible disagreements
+5. Cutting Down on Possible Disagreements

 If anything has the potential to ruin relationships both at the workplace and at home, it is disagreements.
 One way of inhibiting the possibilities of constant conflicts is by creating trust among all parties.
-If you can handle your employees, fellow workmates, family members and friends without friction, then you are likely to succeed.
+If you can handle your employees, fellow workmates, family members, and friends without friction, then you are likely to succeed.

-6. Trust enhances self-esteem
+6. Trust Enhances Self-esteem

-On the other hand, trusting our abilities inspires us into taking effective actions, such as investing in the stock market, which can result into huge payoffs.
+On the other hand, trusting our abilities inspires us into taking effective actions, such as investing in the stock market, which can result in huge payoffs.
 Trusting your employees will also pump up their self-confidence, resulting in more positive outcomes than before.

-If you are heading an organisation, you should build trust in your team so as to inspire it towards the set goals.
+If you are heading an organization, you should build trust in your team to inspire it towards the set goals.
 The modern workplace is currently tackling the challenge of employee engagement.
 You can solve such a problem by extolling the value of trust in your team.
 If you expect others to trust you, you have to show the way by trusting them first.

-8. Enhancing corporate culture
+8. Enhancing Corporate Culture